Guide to Natural & Artificial Sweeteners

 Pros: Natural, low-carb, paleo-friendly and zero calorie.
 Available in the health foods section of most supermarkets.

 Cons: Some people are sensitive to the taste in large amounts.

 Our Verdict: We love it!
 Use sparingly, starting with a few drops and working your way up to your desired sweetness.

 Erythritol is a low-calorie sugar alcohol that’s found naturally in some fruits and vegetables.
 It doesn’t raise blood sugar or insulin levels because it is a sugar alcohol.
 Sugar alcohols are indigestible by the human body.
 Several studies have shown that it’s safe for consumption.
 Although most users don’t report any issues, it may cause some temporary digestive issues in large doses.
 In fact, erythritol is the most forgiving of all sugar alcohols, which include maltitol, xylitol and sorbitol, commonly found in sugar-free snacks in many stores.
 Most people can consume erythritol without experiencing any discomfort.

 Erythritol is only about 70% as sweet as sugar so you may have to use a bit more of it to achieve the same sweetness.
 However, in large amounts, it has a slightly cooling effect which is why many people tend to use a small amount of erythritol and a small amount of stevia.
 We’ve found this is the perfect combination of sweeteners for most desserts.
 One of our favorite things about erythritol is that it caramelizes like real sugar.
 Very useful when making things like sugar free caramel and sugar free creme brulee!
-Our favorite brands of erythritol are Swerve, Sukrin (they make a Brown Sugar Erythritol too!) and NowFoods.
+Grab a bag of erythritol on Amazon!

 Pros: Tastes like sugar and has no effect on blood sugar.
 Measures similarly to sugar, cup for cup.
 Zero net carbs.